-The Nuclear Security Fundamentals document provides the objective and essential elements of an appropriate and effective national nuclear security regime.
+The Nuclear Security Fundamentals document provides the objective and essential elements of a State's national nuclear security regime.

 Objective of Nuclear Security Regime

 The Objective of a State's nuclear security regime is to protect persons, property, society, and the environment from harmful consequences of a nuclear security event (that has potential or actual implications for nuclear security that must be addressed).